MIIMSEKAIST/BayesianOptimization_NCM811/README.md

 - out-of-bag parity, residual, and interval-calibration plots
 - `MANIFEST.txt` with the snapshot size and best measured capacity

-Some diagnostics require at least 10 completed experiments; the reliability suite requires at least 3.

 ### Optional interactive loop